ChelsiAlise/workingdogdatadash/README.md

 For more information on this, look at `utils/README.md`

+## Accessing the service

 Finally, you can go to the [Google Cloud Console](https://console.cloud.google.com/) and open your project, there should be a link to the running service here.

+## Troubleshooting

+- The upload scripts will only work if your keys file matches the deployed application's key.
+To fix this run `utils/gen_keys.py` and then re-deploy the service.

+- Make sure you have created a user before opening the service, no users are generate by default for security reasons.